idmillington/gnoam/README.md

   their list data.
 The data value may be missing or otherwise must be an object.
 The expression must be an object.

+- `?=` sets the value only if it is not already set.

+- `>=` makes sure a numeric value is no less than the expression.

+- `<=` makes sure a numeric value is no more than the expression.

+The latter two imply that limiting in a range can be done in two clauses:

+    set foo >= 0; set foo <= 10

+makes sure `foo` is a number between 0 and 10 inclusive.

 Conclusion
 ---